Constitution and Standing Orders of the

 8. Quarterly Meetings

 CfS shall hold a general membership meeting every there months to promote the discussion of policy, to evaluate campaigning and set campaign priorities.
-Quarterly General Meetings to be convened by the executive with members to be given at least three week’s notice of the meeting.
+Quarterly General Meetings to be convened by the executive with members to be given at least two week’s notice of the meeting.

 9. Process and Format of Executive Meetings